sustainability-zhaw/Hello-package/README.md

-# hello-api in a docker container pushed as github packages
+# Build a docker image - push it to github packages - pull it to local - add Github actions

 The purpose of this repo is to implement a simple docker container using the Github Packages manager